5jt/dyalog-cookbook/manuscript/02-Structure.md

 status←(bar>3) means 'ok' else 'error'
 ~~~

 Trying to resolve the names `means` and `else`, the interpreter would consult `⎕PATH` and find them in `#.Utilities`.
 So far so good: this is what `⎕PATH` is designed for.
-It works just fine in simple cases, but quickly leads to confusion about which functions are called or edited, and where new names are created.
+It works just fine in simple cases but quickly leads to confusion about which functions are called or edited, and where new names are created.
 Avoid `⎕PATH` if reasonable alternatives are available.

 ### Convert the WS LetterCount into a single scripted namespace.